Websoft9Archive/ansible-nextcloud/docs/stack-deployment.md

 # Deployment

-**Deployment is to copy the Nextcloud pre-packaged online to your Cloud Server**.
+**Deployment is to copy the pre-installed Nextcloud package online to your Cloud Server**.
 For example, after the user subscribe Nextcloud on the Cloud Platform, the Platform will automatically copy the Nextcloud to the corresponding Cloud Server.

 - If Nextcloud has been deployed, go to [Initial Installation](/stack-installation.md) to complete the operation.
 - If not, first you need to deploy Nextcloud to your cloud server.

-We offer two deployment scenarios for Nextcloud and deployment results are the same.
+We offer two deployment schemes for Nextcloud and deployment results are the same.

 ## Deploy by Image